Evaluation of Efficiency Increase Methods With CO2 as a Refrigerant

 I participated directly in the years 2011-2014 in the conception and development of concepts using ejectors, but also, previously, in the development of the 2-stage compressor, a), and in the recompression of the flash, d).

 Separate considerations must be made for the Voorhees method, as I will say later.
-Apart from a) and d) the other solutions, specifically c), e) have not been proven technically and/or economically are not viable.
+Apart from a) and d) the other solutions, specifically c), e) have not been proven technically yet.

 The subcooling, f), was the first thing that came to mind but the problem is the cost.